 - The application for the search warrant filed with a judge by a law enforcement officer describing what property the officer wants to search.

 - An affidavit prepared by the law enforcement officer detailing the criminal case being investigated and the evidence that exists against the person whose property is to be searched.
 The affidavit is required to demonstrate there is probable cause that a crime has occurred that justifies conducting the search.
+These affidavits are usually very detailed.

 - A list of items being sought in the search.
 Police can't just search for anything, they must specify what they're looking for and the items must be related to the criminal case being investigated.